 Watermelon is harmless if taken in a reasonable amount every day.
 But too much consumption may cause an increase in lycopene or potassium and sugar content in your body.
-It may also result in nausea, diarrhea, indigestion, and bloating.
+It may also result in nausea, diarrhoea, indigestion, and bloating.

 Is watermelon full of sugar?

 Watermelon does contain fruit sugar that is lactose.
-But it is less likely to affect the blood sugar levels.
+But it is less likely to affect blood sugar levels.

 Can watermelon detox you?

 Watermelon has a very high water content of almost 92%.
 So it may not be actual detox but more like the cleansing of your body.